0xFreddox/X-Forwarded-for-Bypass-403-Page/README.md

 <ul>
   <li>requests</li>
 </ul>
-if you don't have "requirments".
+if you don't have library "requests".
 <br>
 Open The Terminal and paste this command
 <ul>